chrislatimer1/ai-exams-legal/README.md

-# Cloud Exams - Legal Documents
+AI Exams - Legal Documents

-This repository contains the legal documents for the Cloud Exams mobile application.
+This repository contains the legal documents for the AI Exams mobile application.

 ## Documents